galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/name-tags/tutorial.md

 >
 {: .hands_on}

-These are example tags, but it is recommended that you use nametags to reflect the identity of the input sample, in some way that's important to you.
+These are example tags, but it is recommended that you use name tags to reflect the identity of the input sample, in some way that's important to you.
 If you're doing an analysis comparing wildtype and treated samples, you might tag things based on the condition.
 If you're processing NGS data you might want to tag based on the read set where each sample originated.

 If you're using a Galaxy server newer than 19.01, you will notice that the tags each have different colours: